microsoft/vscode/README.md

 [Visual Studio Code](https://code.visualstudio.com) combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 It provides comprehensive code editing, navigation, and understanding support along with lightweight debugging, a rich extensibility model, and lightweight integration with existing tools.

 Visual Studio Code is updated monthly with new features and bug fixes.
-You can download it for Windows, macOS, and Linux on [Visual Studio Code's website](https://code.visualstudio.com/Download).
+You can download it for Windows, macOS, and Linux on the [Visual Studio Code's website](https://code.visualstudio.com/Download).
 To get the latest releases every day, install the [Insiders build](https://code.visualstudio.com/insiders).

 ## Contributing

-There are many ways in which you can participate in this project, for example:
+There are many ways in which you can take part in this project, for example:

 * [Submit bugs and feature requests](https://github.com/microsoft/vscode/issues), and help us verify as they are checked in
 * Review [source code changes](https://github.com/microsoft/vscode/pulls)